 We were initially capitalized with approximately \$2.6 million in proceeds from the sale of preferred stock in February 2004.
-In June 2004, we completed an additional private placement offering of 904,635 units at a price of approximately \$30.00 per unit.
+In June 2004, we completed an additional private placement offering of 904,635 units at a price of approximately \$30.00 per unit (the "Private Offering").
 Each unit consisted of two shares of our common stock and two warrants to purchase one share of our common stock at a price of \$15.00 per share.
-All of our then outstanding preferred stock was exchanged for units concurrent with the closing of our private offering in June 2004.
-We received approximately \$23.9 million in total net proceeds from the June 2004 offering, net of placement fees and other offering-related costs.
+All of our then outstanding preferred stock was exchanged for units concurrent with the closing of the Private Offering.
+We received approximately \$23.9 million in total net proceeds from the Private Offering, net of placement fees and other offering-related costs.
 In February 2005, 1 Year Warrants to purchase 1,175,963 shares of our common stock were exercised, generating proceeds to the Company of approximately \$12.4 million.